 The emergence of these two systems highlights the increased interest towards the wireless home systems, instead of the good ol’ single unit router, but, of course, Linksys and Netgear are not the only players in the field.
-The more recent Google WiFi has proven to be successful into its simplicity and the older Luma, Eero and Ubiquiti AmpliFi have evolved a lot from their initial release and can provide stable networks and a reasonable throughput.
+The more recent Google WiFi has proven to be successful into its simplicity and the older Luma, Eero and Ubiquiti AmpliFi HD have evolved a lot from their initial release and can provide stable networks and a reasonable throughput.
 That being said, let’s see what are the main differences and similarities between the Linksys Velop and Netgear Orbi and see which approach to a WiFi system is the best.

 The Linksys Velop follows a similar design style as the Netgear Orbi, both systems featuring taller-than-average router units, made of white plastic and covered by a matte finish (so it won’t retain any fingerprints).
 The first significant differences are of course, the shape, but also the role of each device in a kit.
 The Linksys Velop comes as a one unit, two-unit or three-unit kit, while the Netgear Orbi is, so far available as a one router, as a router and a satellite or as a router + two satellites.

-The satellite label should give it away that the Netgear Orbi does not in fact have identical units, but a main router with its satellites and to tell them apart, the top of the router is covered by a light-blue colour.
-The Linksys Velop is a mesh system, so all of the routers (nodes) are identical and have the same role (you can connect any unit to the Internet and use the others as nodes).
+The satellite label should give it away that the Netgear Orbi does not in fact have identical units, but a main router with its satellites and to help you tell them apart, the top of the router is covered by a light-blue colour.
+The Linksys Velop is a mesh system, so all of the routers (also called nodes) are identical and have the same role (you can connect any unit to the Internet and use the others as nodes).
 In terms of aesthetics, I can’t really choose a favourite, since the Velop has its flair with its rectangular mini-tower design, but the Orbi is not that far off, with the oval shaped body (which closely resembles an air-freshener).

 The Linksys Velop has a smaller footprint than the average router, while also being taller (it measures 3.1 x 3.1 x 7.3 inches) and because it is fairly lightweight (1.08 lbs), you shouldn’t put it near a highly trafficked area, since it is easy to accidentally hit it off the table.
-The Netgear Orbi find itself in the same situation, being slightly taller than the Velop, while having a narrower footprint (6.67x 2.36 x 8.89 inches), but it is almost twice as heavy (1.96 lb), so that makes it on par with the Velop in term of stability.
-Furthermore, both routers have rubber pads on the bottom side to keep any unit from budging.
+The Netgear Orbi find itself in the same situation, being slightly taller than the Velop, while having an even narrower footprint (6.67x 2.36 x 8.89 inches), but it is almost twice as heavy (1.96 lb), so that makes it on par with the Velop in term of stability.
+Furthermore, both routers have rubber pads on the bottom side to keep them from budging.

-The case of the Linksys Velop seems to be well ventilated, with lots of puncture holes on two lateral sides and on the top, so, as always, Linksys likes to ensure a proper airflow with all of its devices.
+The case of the Linksys Velop seems to be well ventilated, with lots of puncture holes on two lateral sides and on the top, so, as always, Linksys likes to ensure a proper airflow on all of its devices.
 Netgear, on the other hand, did not break the design continuity of the Orbi and was a bit more conservative with the vent holes placement (a few can be found near the ports, on the back and there are some larger grills on the bottom).
 This made me a bit worried about the prospect of overheating, but, so far neither the router, nor the satellite have gotten hot, so the heat distribution seems to be fine.